mooinglemur/zsmkit/README.md

 #### `zsm_mute` - `$A072`
 ```
 Inputs: .X = priority
-        .C = if set, mute; if clear, unmute
+         c = if set, mute; if clear, unmute
 ```

 This function will mute or unmute a song priority.
 Unlike using `zsm_setatten` to mute a song my reducing its effective volume to nil, this routine _releases the use of all channels_, allowing other priorities, including lower ones, to use the channels.